 1. Take deep breaths

-The first technique is to take deep breaths, starting from all the way in your belly.
+The first stress management technique is to take deep breaths, starting from all the way in your belly.
 When we are stressed, we usually start breathing high up in our chest, which triggers our stress levels even further.
 Breathing from the abdomen allows more oxygen to enter your body, thus giving your lungs more air and room to breathe.
 Deep breathing activates the vagus nerve, which is a nerve that runs from the neck down through the diaphragm.
 The vagus nerve then sends a signal to your brain to lower your heart rate.
 And as we talked about, your body always listens and responds.
 So as your heart rate lowers, your body also calms down and relaxes again.

 By movement, we mean any form of movement.
 Movement instantly reduces stress levels from your body as well – and this can be anything.
 You can go to the gym and work out hard.
 You can go walking.
 You can go stretch it out.
 You can go running – it doesn’t matter.
 Movement reduces stress.